elenapan/dotfiles/README.md

 + `middle click` - Close
 + ...
 And more.

+### Custom titlebars per class / name / whatever
++ For the custom titlebars to work your terminal or application needs to be able to set its own class or name

+   Example: For the mpd titlebar it needs to have class "music" or name "Music Terminal".
+You can change this in `titlebars.lua`.
+   You can find an example script that launches a terminal like this in `bin/music_terminal`
+    ```shell
+    # Termite
+    termite --class music --exec ncmpcpp
+    # st / xst
+    st -c music -e ncmpcpp
+    # urxvt (untested but should work)
+    urxvt -t "Music Terminal" -e ncmpcpp
+    ```
++ Of course you can set your own custom titlebars for any application as long as you know its class, name, instance, whatever and then creating a custom titlebar setup in the existing if-else block in `titlebars.lua`.
+For example `if c.class == "Thunar" ...`
++ You can find details such as class, name, and others for any client with the `xprop` utility.

+### More details about the start screen
++ Activate it with `super+F1`, or by middle clicking anywhere on the desktop.
++ Dismiss with `escape`, `q` or `F1` or `middle click`.
++ You can scroll on the calendar to switch to the previous / next month.
+Left click to reset.
++ The fortune box requires `fortune`.
+Clicking it gives you a new fortune cookie :)
++ The brightness bar requires `xbacklight`.
++ The bell icon suspends / re-enables notifications on click.
++ The camera icon takes a screenshot instantly on left click and with a 5 second delay on right click.
+Requires "screenshot.sh" from my repo.
+Alternatively you can set your own screenshot command.

 ### More details about the sidebar
-+ Can be toggled with `super+grave`, middle clicking anywhere on the desktop, or clicking the left icon on the bottom bar.
++ Can be toggled with `super+grave`.
 + Can be activated by moving the mouse to the edge of the screen and hidden by moving the mouse out of it (these settings can be easily enabled/disabled in your `theme.lua`).
 + By default it is always above windows, and does not grab your keyboard (so you can have it open while doing something else, or just toggle it for a second to check your battery while you are watching something in fullscreen).
 + Most widgets (volume, search, exit, music...) are clickable.
 + Volume and music update only when they need to, as they are subscribed to pulse and mpd events respectively.
 + For the weather widget I modified this [polybar custom script](https://github.com/x70b1/polybar-scripts/tree/master/polybar-scripts/openweathermap-simple).
 It uses the [openweathermap API](https://openweathermap.org/api).
 If you want this to work, you will need to create an account there, get your key, look for your city ID, and place them in `noodle/weather.lua`.
+(Same goes for `text_weather.lua`)

 ### More details about the exit screen
 + Activate it with `super+escape`, by clicking Exit on the sidebar, or in the right click menu (awesome -> quit)